-As a leader, it is your responsibility to do it at an individual level.
+As a leader, your responsibility is to do it individually.
 There is no such thing as group coaching.
 Instead, you must set a time for each employee to speak with him and understand his challenges.

 You also owe it to the employees to praise them for their work.
-On top of this, address behaviours that cause conflict—without involving another party.
+On top of this, address behaviors that cause conflict—without involving another party.

 During this time, you tell the employee what values you expect or how you want them to deal with other employees in the office.

 This session has the aim of building trust between you and the employee.
 Therefore, never make it a grilling session.
-Instead, make sure that the employee feels empowered every time the session is over.
+Instead, ensure the employee feels empowered every time the session is over.

 Coaching or one-on-one is something that the employee must look forward to.
 It has to be about him, not you.
 More importantly, it must be a session of encouragement, not a warning.